4.2. Carrier effective mass

 The carrier effective mass \(m^{\ast}\) is expressed in unit of rest mass \(m_{0}\) of an electron as:

-Since the effective mass is essentially related to the curvature of the dispersion relation, bands of large curvature correspond to small effective masses (light) while flatter bands are related with larger effective masses (heavier).
+Since the effective mass is essentially related to the curvature of the dispersion relation, bands of large curvature correspond to small effective masses (light) while flatter bands are related with larger effective masses (heavier), as schematically show in Fig. 4.2.1

 To compute the effective mass using NanoDCAL code we have to perform the following steps: